 First things first, when was the last time you updated your CV?
 Critic your resume as if you are a potential employer.
 Would you hire yourself?
 Hence, even when you are happy in your current job, keep your number one document up to date.
 Do this by assessing and adding your latest achievements to it.
 The accomplishment should talk about where you were.
 Then, elaborate on the obstacle you tackled.
 What action did you take?
 Finally, list the measurable results you got.
 Do this at least once each year.

 2. Build Your Portfolio

 While a resume is a summary of your professional career, a portfolio is much more profound.
-It details your personality and work ethics.
+It details your personality and work ethic.
 Hence, your portfolio enhances your resume.
 That way, you know the resume will secure you your first interview.
 Then, you will pull out your portfolio during the meeting to prove your case.
-A good portfolio ought to be clear and well structured.
+A good portfolio ought to be clear and well-structured.
 Include all documentation to substantiate it.